 At Wee Watch, our programming and Providers focus on play-based learning as we know all the benefits for child development it brings.
-As parents you may be facing challenges in your new role of “teacher” as well as parent in the past few months since school has been cancelled.
+As parents, you may be facing challenges in your new role of “teacher” as well as a parent in the past few months since school has been cancelled.
 To help you in this endeavour, we have 10 great tips to help you encourage learning at home through play!

 Language and play